pingcap/docs-cn/privilege-management.md

 To see the full set of dynamic privileges, execute the `SHOW PRIVILEGES` statement.
 Because plugins are permitted to add new privileges, the list of privileges that are assignable might differ based on your TiDB installation.

+## `SUPER` privilege

+- The `SUPER` privilege allows the user to perform almost any operation.
+By default, only the `root` user is granted with this privilege.
+Be careful when granting this privilege to other users.
+- The `SUPER` privilege is considered [deprecated in MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#dynamic-privileges-migration-from-super) and can be replaced by [dynamic privileges](#dynamic-privileges) to provide more fine-grained access control.

 ## Privileges required for TiDB operations

 You can check privileges of TiDB users in the `INFORMATION_SCHEMA.USER_PRIVILEGES` table.
 For example: